GDP per capita in Brazil

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In April, industrial production rose 0.6% from the previous month in seasonally-adjusted terms, which contrasted March’s revised 1.3% fall (previously reported: -1.8% month-on-month).
+In June, industrial production growth was flat over the previous month in seasonally-adjusted terms, which was a deterioration from May’s revised 1.2% increase (previously reported: +0.8% month-on-month).